 It’s also one of the most durable daypacks.
 Its thick nylon fabric is reinforced in all the right places.

 I am a bit puzzled by the fact that the pack comes in only one size.
-Even though it’s a high functional daypack, it might not be the best fit for outlier sizes.
+Even though it’s a highly functional daypack, it might not be the best fit for outlier sizes.

-If you are looking for a more affordable, but still highly functional backpack that will last for decades, go with Osprey.
+If you are looking for a more affordable but still highly functional backpack that will last for decades, go with Osprey.
+I use a 35 liter pack that does me all year except for winter when I need to carry more gear.
+It is a few years old and still as good as new.

 Personally, I find Osprey to be a slightly better brand.
 I appreciate the practicality and comfort of Osprey’s backpacks.
 But Osprey’s “All Mighty Guarantee” is what seals the deal for me.